cs3110/textbook/BUILDING.md

 # How to Create the OCaml Jupyter Kernel

-- Create an OPAM switch for the textbook.
-This should be a switch with minimal packages installed, and the compiler version should match the installation instructions in the textbook.
-E.g., `opam switch create textbook ocaml-base-compiler.4.14.0`
+- Create an OPAM switch for the textbook, e.g., `opam switch create textbook ocaml-base-compiler.4.14.0`.
+Ideally the compiler version for the switch should be the same as the compiler version specified in the preface's student-facing install instructions.
+However, Ocaml-Jupyter (which we need to install next) does not yet work with OCaml 5 and hasn't since [2023](https://github.com/akabe/ocaml-jupyter/pull/199).
 - Install Ocaml-Jupyter with `opam install jupyter`.
-- Also install the packages needed by the textbook:
+- Install the minimal set of packages needed by the textbook:
   `opam install ounit2 qcheck menhir zarith`.
 - For ease of editing OCaml code in VS Code while in the textbook switch, also install these packages: